-Mother’s Day is a day of celebration and love and family.
+Mother’s Day is a day of celebration love and family.
 But it isn’t a happy day for everyone.
-For some people, Mother’s Day hurts and seeing that date looming on the calendar fills you with dread.
+For some people, Mother’s Day hurts, and seeing that date looming on the calendar fills you with dread.
 Perhaps you’ve lost a child or your mother.
-Perhaps you haven’t been able to have children when you desperately wanted to.
+Maybe you haven’t been able to have children when you desperately wanted to.
 Perhaps your relationship with your mother or children isn’t what you’d hoped for.
 There are many reasons Mother’s Day may not be a happy one.
 So how do you get through it?
 Let’s walk through some suggestions given by Sophia Dembling on Psychology Today.

-1. Identify what you are dreading.
+Identify what you are dreading.

 Usually, it’s emotions you don’t want to feel.
 This is why seeing that date on the calendar